Announcement (February 24, 2021)

 Click here to learn more about the marketing and exhibit opportunities available for this event.

-October 17: Educational programming, Minnesota Walk for 1 in 100, breakfast and lunch served, dinner and Halloween/dance party
+June 25: Educational programming, breakfast and lunch served, dinner and party

 We will also have research posters displayed for the duration of the conference.